sendanor/.github/profile/README.md

 ## Our development plans

-*Note!* These prices are only the starting point for negotiations.
+*Note!* These plans are only a starting point for negotiations.

 | Plans                | 1 Developer   | 2 developers  | 3 developer team  |
 | -------------------- | ------------- | ------------- | ----------------- |